 - Azure resources, services, and first-party solutions expose their metrics in the free tier and other signals like logs and alerts have a free tier available.

 - Support for workbooks and BI allows to connect business-level metrics with the signals coming from the services and infrastructure.

 - It may be complicated and overwhelming for users that just started with Azure.

 The Azure Monitor pricing is based on the volume of the ingested data or reserved capacity.
 Selected metrics from the Azure resources, services, and first-party solutions are free.
 Custom metrics are paid once you pass the 150MB per month.
 Similar to other cloud vendors you pay less per unit of data the more data you send.
 The logs have the option to pay as you go which gives you up to 5GB of logs per billing account per month free and then $2.76 per GB of data.
 You can also go for reserved data – for example, 100GB of data per day will cost you $219.52 daily.
 Other monitoring elements are priced in a similar way with small or no free tier available.

-Formerly Stackdriver Google Cloud operations suite is primarily focused to give the users of Google Cloud platform the insights into the infrastructure and application performance, but it also supports custom metrics and other cloud providers like AWS.
-The platform provides metrics, logs, and traces support along with the visibility into Google Cloud platform audit logs giving you the full visibility of what is happening inside your GCP account.
+Formerly Stackdriver, Operations suite is designed to monitor Google Cloud Platform infrastructure resources usage and application performance, but it also supports custom metrics and monitoring of other cloud service providers like AWS.
+The platform provides metrics, logs, and trace support along with the visibility into Google Cloud platform audit logs giving you the full visibility of what is happening inside your GCP account.

 - Metrics and dashboards allowing visibility into the performance of your services with alerting.